-Dirranbandi, a rural town of about 437 people, is 470 km south-west of Brisbane and midway between St George and the New South Wales border.
+Dirranbandi, a rural town, is 470 km south-west of Brisbane and midway between St George and the New South Wales border.
 It is thought that the name was derived from an Aboriginal expression associated with frogs in a swamp, although this is disputed.

 The town is on the Narran River, a tributary of the Balonne River, downstream from St George, which was explored by the New South Wales Surveyor-General in 1846.
 Within five years the Dirranbandi district was occupied by the Currawildi pastoral run.
 In 1885 a town reserve for Dirranbandi was surveyed, above the known flood level of the Balonne.
 Early buildings included a hotel and general store, but a school was not opened until about 1908.